ms/buildtogether.tech/rights/index.md

 ## Intellectual Property

-<span g="intellectual_property">Intellectual property</span> (IP) is a
+<span g="intellectual_property">Intellectual property</span> (IP) is a catch-all
-catch-call term that covers four separate kinds of rights: copyrights, patents, trade secrets, and trademarks.
+term that covers four separate kinds of rights: copyrights, patents, trade secrets, and trademarks.
 Each of these has evolved over several centuries to address the economic and moral concerns of people powerful enough to influence law-making.
 What ties them together is that, compared with physical goods, information is expensive to produce but cheap to copy.
 IP exists to ensure that creators can earn enough from producing intangible goods that they can keep doing it.
 Each kind of IP therefore gives its holder some kind of limited monopoly over some kind of information.

 <span g="copyright">Copyrights</span> apply to any original expression that
 anyone creates.
 While people can't (yet) own facts, they *can* own any